Simulation-Software-Engineering/Lecture-Material/06_miscellaneous/doi_zenodo_darus_slides.md

 - **F**indable (metadata, easy to find for humans and machines, ...)
 - **A**ccessible (once found, how can one access data, ... open data ...)
-- **I**nteroperable (with applications or workflows for analysis, storage, and processing ...)
+- **I**nteroperable (with applications for analysis/storage/processing ...)
 - **R**eusable (documentation ...)

 - Principles [published in 2016](https://doi.org/10.1038%2FSDATA.2016.18) by [GO FAIR](https://www.go-fair.org/)

 > A bottom-up, stakeholder-driven and self-governed initiative that aims to implement the FAIR data principles

-- Often research software regarded as data as well, but there is also [FAIR4RS](https://doi.org/10.15497/RDA00068)
+- Often research software regarded as data, but there is also [FAIR4RS](https://doi.org/10.15497/RDA00068)

+---

 ## Challenges